shakes76/PatternFlow/recognition/46616780_YOLO_Hannah_Scholz/README.md

 There was however many more aspects in which the data needed preprocessing.
 The images all had varying sizes for a start.
 YOLOV5 takes image sizes of 640x640, so all images were resized.
 Next the dataset contained some unnecessary photos in a .png format that had to be removed.
-Bounding boxes had to be determined for each mask photo:
+Bounding boxes also had to be determined for each mask photo:
 <img width="200" alt="Example1" src="https://github.com/hannahscholz/PatternFlowHS/blob/topic-recognition/recognition/46616780_YOLO_Hannah_Scholz/PhotosForReadMe/ExampleMaskPhoto.png"> <img width="300" alt="Example1" src="https://github.com/hannahscholz/PatternFlowHS/blob/topic-recognition/recognition/46616780_YOLO_Hannah_Scholz/PhotosForReadMe/BoundingBoxOnMask.png">
+Bounding boxes can be visualised using the predict.py file.

 ### Results
 The YOLOV5 has three main models available to train, a small, medium and large model.